 The imaging systems minor offers students an introduction to the business and technology of photographic imaging services.
 Courses cover digital imaging capture systems, professional practices, output technologies, color management, and imaging workflows.
 The minor provides the foundation students need to pursue opportunities in photo technology management, color workflows, technical support, digital imaging technology, and sales for photography and imaging manufacturers.

-This course will explore the business and technology fundamentals used in imaging systems.
-There will be an emphasis on the operation of devices/components used to optimize imaging systems.
-Fundamental concepts prevalent in imaging systems such as resolution, dynamic range, sensor architectures, printer and monitor technologies, color spaces, and image processing workflows will be presented.
-Emphasis will be on underlying principles of these technologies, proper selection of them, and how to best apply that knowledge to solve problems in the imaging industry.
+This course will explore the technological fundamentals used in imaging systems.
+The course emphasizes the operation of devices/components used to optimize imaging systems.
+Fundamental concepts prevalent in imaging systems such as resolution, dynamic range, sensor architectures, printer and monitor technologies, color spaces, and image optimization workflows will be presented.
+Focus will be on the proper selection and underlying principles of these technologies and how to best apply that knowledge to solve problems in the imaging industry.
 Potential careers in the imaging industry will be presented throughout the course.
+(Prerequisite: PHPS-107 or SOFA-103 or equivalent course.)
+Lecture 3 (Fall).

 Color Management Technology